 - i.
 Figure A1.
 Mechanical drawing of bottom plate of structure. - ii.
 Figure A2.
 Mechanical drawing of U-shaped structural wall. - iii.
 Figure A3.
 Mechanical drawing of flat structural access panel (fourth wall). - iv.
 Figure A4.
 Mechanical drawing of detector housing. - v.
 Figure A5.
 Mechanical drawing of carbon fiber detector window. - vi.
 Figure A6.
 Mechanical drawing of detector window clamp. - vii.
 Figure A7.
-Mechanical drawing of full payload assembly. - viii.
+Mechanical drawing of A1 and A2 connections to mounting plate - viii.
 Figure A8.
-Picture of detector front end board. - ix.
+Mechanical drawing of full payload assembly. - ix.
 Figure A9.
-Picture of CsI(Tl) scintillation crystal. - x.
+Picture of detector front end board. - x.
 Figure A10.
-Picture of VectorNav VN-100 IMU. - xi.
+Picture of CsI(Tl) scintillation crystal. - xi.
 Figure A11.
-Picture of NovAtel OEMStar GNSS receiver. - xii.
+Picture of VectorNav VN-100 IMU - xii.
 Figure A12.
-Mechanical drawing of NovAtel GPS antenna. - xiii.
+Picture of NovAtel OEM615 GNSS receiver - xiii.
 Figure A13.
-Picture of VersaLogic VL-EPM-16 Tomcat single board computer. - xiv.
+Mechanical drawing of NovAtel GPS antenna - xiv.
 Figure A14.
-Picture of WinSystems PPM-DC-ATX-P power supply board.
+Picture of FreeWave MM2-T radio transceiver - xv.
+Figure A15.
+Picture of WinSystems PPm-DC-ATX-P power supply board

 Figure A1.
-Mechanical drawing of the bottom plate of the structure with dimensions in centimeters.
+Mechanical drawing of the bottom plate of the structure with dimensions in millimeters.
 This plate attaches to the HASP mounting plate using /4-inch diameter bolts and serves as the anchor for the U-shaped wall and access panel (see Figure A2, A3 respectively).

 Figure A2.
-Mechanical drawing of the U-shaped load bearing structural wall with dimensions in centimeters.
+Mechanical drawing of the U-shaped load bearing structural wall with dimensions in millimeters.
 This wall is bent from a single sheet of 5052-H32 aluminum.
-The cut-out in the wall will accommodate the Compact Flash card on the VL-EPM-16 single board computer, which extends well beyond the board footprint.
-A small cover will be placed over the card to ensure retention of the card during the flight.
 The HASP power and downlink signals will also be routed through a connector in this wall, which is not shown here.
 The walls will have an outer cross section of 10x10 cm in order to simulate CubeSat constraints.

 Figure A3.
-Mechanical drawing of the access panel and structural wall for the 2015 payload, with dimensions in centimeters.
-The cut-outs in the panel will accommodate the RJ-45 connector on the VL-EPM-16 single board computer, used for programming and debugging through an SSH interface; the USB connectors on the GPS and IMU mounting board, which allow for direct configuration and debugging of each of these devices independent of other payload systems; and the USB connector on the timing/preprocessor board, which allows for programming and debugging of the ATmega2560 microcontroller which is used for photon timestamping and buffering.
+Mechanical drawing of the access panel and structural wall for the 2016 payload, with dimensions in centimeters.
+The cut-outs in the panel will accommodate the USB connectors on the ATmega2560 flight computer and IMU mounting board, which allow for direct configuration and debugging of each of these devices independent of other payload systems; and the USB connector on the timing/preprocessor board, which allows for programming and debugging of the ATmega2560 microcontroller which is used for photon timestamping and buffering.
 This entire panel can also be easily removed to allow for access to all payload systems as necessary.